moby/moby/experimental/checkpoint-restore.md

 increases while the process is running, stops while it's checkpointed, and resumes from the point it left off once you restore.

+## Current Limitation

-Note that seccomp is only supported by CRIU in very up to date kernels.
+seccomp is only supported by CRIU in very up to date kernels.

+External terminal (i.e. `docker run -t ..`) is not supported at the moment.
+If you try to create a checkpoint for a container with an external terminal, it would fail:

+    $ docker checkpoint create cr checkpoint1
+    Error response from daemon: Cannot checkpoint container c1: rpc error: code = 2 desc = exit status 1: "criu failed: type NOTIFY errno 0\nlog file: /var/lib/docker/containers/eb62ebdbf237ce1a8736d2ae3c7d88601fc0a50235b0ba767b559a1f3c5a600b/checkpoints/checkpoint1/criu.work/dump.log\n"

+    $ cat /var/lib/docker/containers/eb62ebdbf237ce1a8736d2ae3c7d88601fc0a50235b0ba767b559a1f3c5a600b/checkpoints/checkpoint1/criu.work/dump.log
+    Error (mount.c:740): mnt: 126:./dev/console doesn't have a proper root mount